NullMode/HealthSync/README.md

 Instructions how to do this can be found here - https://support.google.com/a/answer/7378726

 You will need to share the spreadsheet with the email address of the service account (found in the JSON key file).

+### Whoop Creds (config.json)

+In order to connect to Whoop you will need to login to the developer portal and create an application.

+Create a new app here - https://developer-dashboard.whoop.com/

+- Fill out the various fields for a call back URL something liek http://localhost:1234 is fine.
+- Select all scopes.
+- No web hooks are required

+You will then need to use the `client id`, `client secret` and the `redirect url` in the `config.json` file.

+On first one you will need to authenticate to whoop and it will redirect to the localhost provided above (if used).
+You will need to copy and paste this url into the tool when requested.
+Another file called `whoop_credentials.json` will be created which will store your current access token and refresh token among other things.

+The underlying library used here is called Whoopy using my fork with some updates to the recovery endpoint (https://github.com/NullMode/whoopy)

 ## Running